Dumbbell Shrug: Muscle Worked, Benefits, Variations

 Conclusion

-Dumbbell shoulder shrugs can be added to your workout routine to boost the strength of your neck, or upper back muscles, or improve your posture.
+Dumbbell shoulder shrugs can be added to your workout routine to boost the strength of your neck or upper back muscles.

 Choose a weight that allows you to maintain good technique throughout all sets and repetitions.

 It is easy to do and requires no more scientific details.
-If done consistently, the results will speak by themselves.
+If done consistently, the results will speak for themselves.

 Thanks for reading!